Locating Places on Earth: Maps & Coordinates Guide

 Q1.
 What is a map?

-Answer: A map is a visual representation of an area, showing geographical features.
+Answer: A map is a visual representation of an area, showing geographical features like mountains, rivers, and cities.

 Q2.
 What are the components of a map?